-In order to remove this effect, a moving average filtering of the data can be performed.
-On the base of the temperature oscillation and by considering the sensor application, an average time windows of one hour has been chosen.
-Figure 12 reports the results of the filtering process.
-It can be seen that the temperature compensation depends on the sensors.
+In order to remove this effect, a moving average filtering of the data could be performed.
+Based on the temperature oscillation, as well as some consideration of the sensor application, an average time window of 1 h was chosen.
+Figure 12 presents the results of the filtering process, where it was clear that the temperature compensation depended on the sensors.